 Have you ever heard the phrase “it’s what’s in the inside that counts”?, well that’s true here as well.
 Your packaging doesn’t simply consist of the mailer that your product is sent in.
 Take things a step further and think about what types of goodies or freebies you could add into the package that a customer wouldn’t expect and wouldn’t leave a smile on their face.

-Extras can be anything from stickers, pins, playing cards, wristbands, temporary tattoos or even chocolate coins.
+Extras can be anything from stickers, pins, playing cards, wristbands, temporary tattoos, a Custom Windbreaker, or even chocolate coins.
 When I was running a beer pong inspired clothing line we’d throw a ping pong ball in with every order.
 Think about what makes sense for your brand but also be creative!
 It’s going the extra mile here that will help ensure your first time customers become repeat customers.

 Chocolate Coins from Dream Gold